Irvise/Documents/Cheatsheets/Libre/Packages.md

 * [Udisks](https://github.com/storaged-project/udisks): mount and unmount drives or volumes with no difficulties.

-* [Ranger](https://ranger.github.io/): complete file manager in the terminal, even with fancy preview, columns, etc; and it is fully customizable!
+* [Vifm](https://vifm.info/): vi-like file manager, simple yet complete with some nifty features.
+[Ranger](https://ranger.github.io/): complete file manager in the terminal, even with fancy columns, etc; and it is fully customizable!
 Another file manager would be [Midnight Commander (mc)](https://midnight-commander.org/).
 If a much lighter alternative is wanted [nnn](https://github.com/jarun/nnn#file-handling) is also wonderful.
 There is [ncdu](https://dev.yorhel.nl/ncdu) too, which is a disk usage analizer.

 * [Rsync](https://rsync.samba.org/): an outstanding file transfer utility.
 It is mainly targeted towards incremental transfers.
 It is mainly used for backup or complex copying.